thatchemistryguy/PyParse/README.md

 Description
 ---------------

-This script will read LCMS data in the Waters OpenLynx&#2122 browser report (.rpt) file format, and assign peaks to compounds specified in  a .csv platemap.
+This script will read LCMS data in the Waters OpenLynx™ browser report (.rpt) file format, and assign peaks to compounds specified in  a .csv platemap.
 This assignment is then used to generate heatmaps and other visualisations to compare and contrast different LCMS runs.
 It was designed specifically for the analysis of data generated from high-throughput chemistry, and is suitable for reaction optimisations, parallel synthesis